 Spring 2013: If bands were reported correctly, Crane #35-09 (DAR) was among three adult whoopers reported March 26 in a reclaimed wetland area of an Illinois quarry.
 "They have been loafing and feeding in the same area of the wetland for at least the last 2 days," reported the observer.
 Their current location is 4 miles from the Livingston Co., IL stopover site of the ultralight-led migration south for male #6-09, one of the birds in the trio.
 Perhaps he's the leader of their journey north?
 The third bird is #27-10 (DAR).
 The three completed migration to Necedah NWR March 29!
 By late April or early May cranes #35-09 DAR and #6-09 were reported nesting—but abandoned their nest in early May when a large outbreak of black flies may have been the reason for several other crane nests also being abandoned.
 The pair did not hatch any chicks this summer

 Fall/Winter 2013- 2014: Female #35-09 (DAR) was captured in September and trackers replaced both of her nonfunctional transmitters.
 Her new band colors appear at the top of this page, replacing the originals.
 She was likely among seven Whooping Cranes reported in Rutherford County, Tennessee, on January 24 and in a group of seven reported in Franklin County, Tennessee, on January 29.
-Her signal was detected in Greene County, Indiana, during an aerial survey flight on February 12 and her remains were collected from this location on Feb.
+Her signal was detected in Greene County, Indiana, during an aerial survey flight on February 12 but sad news came when her remains were collected from this location on Feb.
 19. Cause of death was a gunshot—making her the fourth gunshot Whooping crane in Indiana.

 Last Updated: 3/4/14